 “You live what, ten minutes away?”
 I look into your eyes, your warm brown eyes, your bedroom eyes, I look at your lips, your soft sweet lips, your slightly parted lips, and you barely nod.
 “Then – eager glad -- here’s our plan.
 We'll go by your place, it‘s early yet, she won‘t be asleep, yes? and we’ll tell her how you want to fuck me and how you want me to fuck you because once--”

-”But why not because once she agrees then, don’t you see? then I can give you everything that you want.
-Then I can take from you everything that I want.
+”But why not because once she agrees then, don’t you see? then I can give you everything that you want to have.
+Then I can take from you everything that you want to give.
 Then there won’t be any guilt.
-All she has to do agree.”
+All she has to do is agree.
+Easy freakin’ peasy.”
 Your panic vibrates sharp from you, scaring me.
 I want nothing more than for this to be done.
 “Then what you want between us won’t be wrong.
-Then, like you said, it’ll all be alright.”
+Then, like you said, it’ll all be alright.
+Once your wife agrees.”

 “There’s no need.”
-Your fingertips digging even harder into my skin, there’ll be bruising tomorrow.
+Your fingertips digging even harder into my skin, there will be bruises tomorrow.
 Your mouth teasing, barely an inch from mine, just a flick of my tongue and I would taste you.
 “She’s my responsibility so--”

 “Yes?”
-My hands on your chest, pushing shoving you away, away from me, getting that teasing mouth away from mine, getting those bedroom eyes the fuck away from mine.
+My hands on your chest, pushing shoving me away from you, you away from me, getting that teasing mouth away from mine, getting those bedroom eyes the fuck away from mine.
 “Well, the thing is, I can’t have your woman come screaming into our restaurant, especially about what I’m doing with her husband.
-This is a well respected business; we are well-respected businessmen so such behavior would be unseemly.”
-Self-preservation is one of my main motivations; just ask anyone, always about protection.
+This is a well respected business; we are well-respected businessmen so, such behavior would be unseemly.”
+Self-preservation is one of my main motivations; just ask anyone, always all about the self-preservation.
 Except, “And another thing, you made a promise, not me.
 You took a fucking vow.
 Not me.
 So, fucking live up to your promise, live up to your own vow.”
 Go away please please before I can’t let you go.
-We’re dancers on a divided plane, travelers without a bridge across, with no possible way to each other without the stain of guilt, of shame, of recrimination, of scandal.
+We’re dancers on a broken plane, travelers without a bridge across, with no possible way to each other without the stain of guilt and of shame.Of recrimination and of scandal.
+Of betrayal.

 “You don’t give a fuck about promises, about vows.
-You don’t give a fuck about any marriage bull--”
+You don’t any of you give a fuck about any marriage bull--”